bhcleek/github-backup/README.md

 github-backup creates mirrors of all of a user's repositories and all repositories to which a user has access via team membership in an organization.

+# help

+documentation for all flags can be seen with

+    github-backup -help

 ## first use

 [Create an access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) for GitHub and then run